Transverse tori in Engel manifolds: Introduction

-This paper is organized as follows: After reviewing the necessary background on contact and Engel topology in Section~\ref{Background}, we prove Theorem~\ref{main0} in Section~\ref{Main}, making a given torus transverse by isotopy.
-Section~\ref{Distinguishing} defines and classifies the formal invariants of transverse tori.
-Finally, Section~\ref{Examples} explores the range of the invariants, proves Theorems~\ref{many} and \ref{nonhom}, and explicitly computes the primary invariants in some examples.
-Sections ~\ref{Distinguishing} and \ref{Examples} can be read independently of Section~\ref{Main}, and proofs of the latter two theorems and the analysis of the primary invariants (Sections~\ref{Dnu} and \ref{DT}) can be read without Sections~\ref{Classification}, \ref{Mod2} and \ref{Overtwisted}.
 We use the following conventions throughout the paper, except where otherwise indicated: Homology and cohomology have integral coefficients, with $\PD$ denoting Poincar\'e duality or its inverse.
 We work in the category of smooth, connected manifolds.
 Curves and surfaces are assumed to be closed (and the latter are often tori).
 Other manifolds are allowed to be noncompact but (for simplicity) without boundary.
 Manifolds and distributions on them are assumed to be oriented, compatibly.
 The exact meaning of compatibility is only needed for some signs in Sections~\ref{Dnu} and \ref{DT}.
 However, for future research it seems important to specify the meaning in a way that is optimally compatible with the standard conventions of smooth and contact topology, so we discuss the details carefully in Section~\ref{Orientation}.